Jack Dash

+On 29 December 1959, aged 40, he was severely injured when he fell 40ft into the hold of a ship in the Royal Albert Docks.

-Jack Dash was the outstanding rank and file leader of his generation in the London.
-While he enjoyed undoubted success in improving conditions for workers - between 1959 and 1972 the wages of dockers trebled - repeated industrial action in the 1960s and 1970s contributed to the total decline of London's docks by 1980.
+Jack Dash was the outstanding rank and file leader of his generation in the London docks.
+While he enjoyed undoubted success in improving conditions for workers – between 1959 and 1972 the wages of dockers trebled – between approximately 1960 and 1970, when the shipping industry adopted the newly invented container system of cargo transportation, London's docks were unable to accommodate the much larger vessels needed by containerization, and the shipping industry moved to deep-water ports such as Tilbury and Felixstowe.
+Between 1960 and 1980, all of London's docks were closed, leaving around eight square miles (21 km2) of derelict land in East London.

 After a life-time of activism, Jack retired to become an official London tourist guide and devote more time to his other hobbies of writing and painting.
 In retirement, Dash became an advocate for pensioners' rights.
 He was commemorated by the naming of "Jack Dash House", a municipal office building on the Isle of Dogs.
 Built by the London Borough of Tower Hamlets in 1990 to honour the London dockers' Communist leader, it houses local council offices and the Jack Dash Gallery which holds regular exhibitions of contemporary art from Britain and around the world.

 Jack Dash died in London in 1989 at the age of 82.
 His autobiography Good Morning Brothers!, published in 1969, was a testimony to his work as a militant trade unionist and his lifelong membership of the Communist Party.
 In it he said that the only epitaph he wanted was: "Here lies Jack Dash / All he wanted was / To separate them from their cash".